By Jeff Mason and Jonathan Allen

 During the presidential campaign, Trump promised to clamp down on immigration as a way to prevent attacks.
 He first proposed a ban on Muslims entering the United States, modifying that later to "extreme vetting" of immigrants from certain countries.

 It was unclear how many legal permanent residents would be affected.
 A senior U.S. administration official said on Saturday that green card holders from the seven affected countries have to be cleared into the United States on a case-by-case basis.

 According to State Department guidance, travelers who have dual nationality of one of these countries will not be permitted for 90 days to enter the United States.

 Legal residents of the United States were plunged into despair at the prospect of being unable to return to the United States or being separated from family members trapped abroad.

 "I never thought something like this would happen in America," said Mohammad Hossein Ziya, 33, who came to the United States in 2011 after being forced to leave Iran for his political activities.

 Ziya, who lives in Virginia, has a green card and had planned to travel to Dubai next week to see his elderly father.

 In Cairo, five Iraqi passengers and one Yemeni were barred from boarding an EgyptAir flight to New York on Saturday, sources at Cairo airport said.
-Dutch airline KLM said on Saturday it had refused carriage to the United States to seven passengers from predominately Muslim countries.

 Canada's WestJet Airlines said it turned back a passenger bound for the United States on Saturday in order to comply with the order.
 A spokeswoman did not say which country the passenger had come from.